userzimmermann/python-modeled.netconf/README.md

-Our modeled YANG module is not very useful without some RPC methods for controlling the Turing Machine via NETCONF.
+The above modeled YANG module is not very useful without some RPC methods for controlling the Turing Machine via NETCONF.
 **MODELED.netconf** offers a simple `@rpc` decorator for defining them: